Chaudry Iftikhar Hussain Chachar: Political career

-He was elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-188 (Okara-IV) in 2002 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-188 (Okara-IV) in the 2002 Pakistani general election.
 He received 27,767 votes and defeated Syed Raza Ali Gillani.

-He ran for the seat of the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-188 (Okara-IV) in 2008 Pakistani general election but was unsuccessful.
+He ran for the seat of the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-188 (Okara-IV) in the 2008 Pakistani general election but was unsuccessful.
 He received 16,248 votes and lost the seat to Robina Shaheen Wattoo, an independent candidate.
 In 2012, he ran for the seat of the National Assembly of Pakistan as an independent candidate from Constituency NA-147 (Okara-V) in by-polls but was unsuccessful.
 He received 51 votes and lost the seat to Khurram Jahangir Wattoo.

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-188 (Okara-IV) in 2013 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-188 (Okara-IV) in the 2013 Pakistani general election.
 He received 47,222 votes and defeated Manzoor Wattoo.

-He was re-elected to Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-185 (Okara-III) in 2018 Pakistani general election.
+He was re-elected to Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-185 (Okara-III) in the 2018 Pakistani general election.

+He was re-elected to Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-187 (Okara-III) in the 2024 Pakistani general election.